aminbiography/Google-Cybersecurity-Professional-Certificate/Course - 2 - Play It Safe Manage Security Risks/Module - 2 README.md

 # Security Frameworks, Controls, and Compliance

-This document provides a structured overview of key concepts, frameworks, and compliance regulations to help you prepare for cybersecurity-related interviews.
-The content focuses on security frameworks, the CIA triad, core security concepts, internal security audits, compliance requirements, and more.

 ## 1. Security Frameworks & Posture
 - **Security Frameworks** (e.g., NIST CSF, NIST SP 800-53) are essential in developing an organization’s security posture.
 They provide guidance on managing cybersecurity risks, protecting critical data, and ensuring business continuity.